-- Manually: the selected element must be started manually (by a Play or Play Var command) on the Playlist Panel, keyboard or ShuttlePRO controller. - On GPI: the selected element will be started when a GPI trigger is received on the corresponding EVS server (the one the playlist is to be played on).
+- Manually: the operator will have to manually initiate the playout.
+Elements will not be played back to back and the Still mode will be taken into account between the two consecutive elements. - On GPI: the selected element will be started when a GPI trigger is received on the corresponding EVS server (the one the playlist is to be played on).
 The GPI number and its trigger mode are defined in the Tools > Settings > Input GPIS category.

-When On GPI is selected, the corresponding GPI, which has been configured to start a PLAY command on the on-air channel associated to the Playlist Panel, is displayed in the description field.
+When On GPI is selected, the corresponding GPI, which has been configured to start a PLAY command on the on-air channel associated with the Playlist Panel, is displayed in the description field.

-- On Time, at: the element will start at the defined time. - Start only if the element is loaded on the channel: the playout will only be started if the element is loaded on the channel at the specified time (start-on-time). - Start even if the element is not loaded on the channel: the playout will be started even if the element is not loaded on the channel as far as the playlist is loaded on the channel (jump-on-time).
+- On Time, at: the element will start at the defined time. - Start only if the element is loaded on the channel: the playout will only be started if the element is loaded on the channel at the specified time (start-on-time). - Start even if the element is not loaded on the channel: the playout will be started even if the element is not loaded on the channel as far as the playlist is loaded on the channel (jump-ontime).